anishrana2001/Prometheus/02 Installation of Prometheous/Lab.md

-# Prometheous
+# Prometheus

-### Create a user for Prometheous
+### Create a user for prometheus
+#### To create users without their home directories, the '-M' option is used.
+#### To see all options just execute the command "useradd" on the terminal.
 ```
 useradd -M -r -s /bin/false prometheus
 ```
-### Create a new directories, one is for Prometheus, where we can store the Prometheous configuration files and 2nd is for Prometheus storage.
+### Create a new directories, one is for Prometheus, where we can store the prometheus configuration files and 2nd is for Prometheus storage.
 ```
 mkdir /etc/prometheus /var/lib/prometheus
 ```